egla89/current-weather/README.md

 ### Setup
-Add your API key from Openweather to Config.swift.
+- Add your API key from Openweather to Config.swift.
 You can get a free key by signing up on [openweathermap.org](https://openweathermap.org)
+- Compile it with Xcode

 ### Todo